-As a primarily office-based company, we face risks than physical risks.
+As a primarily office-based company, we face greater threats and opportunities from transition risks than physical risks.
 Transition risks are primarily driven by macro-economic factors as the world moves to a lower-carbon global economy, and typically rely on actions from external stakeholders.
 Due to this, most of our transition risks are modelled to be in either the proactive or reactive scenario, where more action is taken.